graeme-lockley/bendu-lang/docs/custom-data-types.md

 "Unit": String
 ```

-### Transform Case Expressions
+### Transform Custom Data Type Case Expressions

-The matching algorithm needs to transform all case expressions.
-The following scenarios consider each expression type as a case expression and ensure that the transformation is correct by executing the compiled code.
+The matching algorithm needs to transform all custom data type case expressions.
+The following scenarios consider each expression type as a case expression and ensures that the transformation is correct by executing the compiled code.

 #### Abort Expression